Bayern’s ‘missing’ rivals in Bundesliga causing concern

 Flick complained last month that his squad wasn’t as strong as it was last season when he led Bayern to a trophy treble of Champions League, Bundesliga and German Cup.

-Ultimately, the outgoing coach was proven right as his team went on to be knocked out in the quarterfinals of the Champions League by last year’s beaten finalist Paris Saint-Germain, and knocked out in the second round of the German Cup by second-division Holstein Kiel in January.
+Ultimately, the outgoing coach was proven right as his team went on to be knocked out in the quarterfinals of the Champions League by last year’s beaten finalist Paris Saint-Germain.
+Bayern was already knocked out in the second round of the German Cup by second-division Holstein Kiel in January.

 Despite Flick’s misgivings, Bayern still had enough quality to trump its domestic rivals.